MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### webservices.deltaupdater

 This event logs interactions between the client code and the feature gate that controls whether the client should allow for Delta updates.
-We use this event for ensuring the update process works as expected and to help troubleshoot errors.
+Microsoft uses this event for ensuring the update process works as expected and to help troubleshoot errors.

 The following fields are collected: